-- Bring your presentation file on a USB device in the morning before presentations or during a break so that we can check that the presentation has not deviated as a result of compatibility issues.
+Bring your presentation file on a USB device in the morning before presentations or during a break so that we can check that the presentation has not lost formatting as a result of compatibility issues.
 In advance, please scan your USB device for viruses.
 Do not bring your laptop to the podium.
-A PC will be provided.

 Guidelines for Poster Presentations

 Poster material should be presented in a clear and logical format.
 Keep text to a minimum and use graphs or tables to illustrate your message.
 Titles should be legible 2.5 metres away and viewers should be able to read the text from 1.5 metres distance.
 Subheadings should be at least 30 point font.
 Text font should be at least 20 point, though larger font is encouraged.

 If you are presenting a poster in a virtual session, you will be asked to send your poster to the session organizer as a pdf.
 You will be assigned a time to be online to answer questions about your poster.

 The guidelines for student presentations may be found at http://www.capa-acap.net/student-resources/guidelines-student-papers

 The Oschinsky-McKern Award ($500) is presented to the top podium presentation.